ThomasGust/PyMuse/README.md

 # *PyMuse*
 PyMuse is a python tool to create music and art with the help of artificial intelligence.
-(Readme and docs are in super alpha so don't use them rn)
+PyMuse is still VERY much a work in progress, I do not recommend using it for anything at the moment.